ajitrajasekharan/ajitrajasekharan.github.io/_posts/2021-01-02-my-first-post.md

 ### 9. S800 dataset

-This data set also test species like Linnaeus dataset and the same observations apply.
+This data set also tests species like Linnaeus dataset and the same observations apply.

 <img src="http://ajitrajasekharan.github.io/images/20.png" width="600">